 An intervention can be held right after an alcohol aftermath like arrests, hospitalizations, domestic disputes, job losses, accidents etc. For self-alcohol help, you can even make a list of benefits and costs of drinking and not drinking.
 And make a progress note, too.
 You can even check out the questionnaire by NCADD and know if you’re an alcoholic and seek treatment.

-It is always best to seek advice from a healthcare provider.
+It is always best to seek advice or therapy from a healthcare provider.
 Because sometimes alcohol withdrawal may lead to withdrawal symptoms and you may find it difficult to cope with the pain.
 Also, there are numerous centers to help overcome alcoholism.
 A good step is also to open up to a counselor or helpline.
 Rehab 4 Alcoholism is a free helpline set up to assist individuals who experience addiction.

 One such popular organization is alcoholics anonymous.
 Read on to know more about it!